wso2-extensions/esb-connector-redis/docs/workingWithConnectionInRedis.md

 **Sample request**

-Sample request with empty body can be handled by the ping operation.
+A sample request with an empty body can be handled by the ping operation.

 **Related redis documentation**

 [https://redis.io/commands/ping](https://redis.io/commands/ping)

-#### Quit
+#### Closing a connection
-The quit operation is used to close the connection.
+The quit operation closes the connection to the server.

 **quit**
 ```xml